wangchit/Tic-Tac-Toe/README.md

 Running the ChristineVsRmMain will make the two AIs play 100 games against each other and print the statistics.
 Currently it seems like the RewardMaximization AI seems to play perfect, as it is only winning or getting into draws but never looses

 ## Implement your own AI
 To implement your own AI just create a class in the Controllers folder implementing the TictactoeController interface and let it fight against the other AIs.
-Feel free to submit your results here
+Feel free to submit your results here.